pinobatch/action53/docs/file_system.md

-Each screenshot converted with `form_screenshot()` in `a53screenshot.py` consists of a 13-byte header followed by a block of PB53 compressed tile data.
+Each screenshot converted with `form_screenshot()` in `a53screenshot.py` consists of a 13-byte header followed by a block of Donut compressed tile data.

 * 3 bytes: Colors used for color set 0
 * 3 bytes: Colors used for color set 1
 * 7 bytes: 64x56-bit bitmap of which color set each tile uses

-Tiles have 3 bits per pixel and are stored in 14 groups of four tiles, each of which decompresses to 96 bytes.
-Each group consists of planes 0 and 1 for four tiles (64 bytes) followed by plane 2 for all four tiles (32 bytes).
-A 0 in plane 2 means this pixel is gray (0, 1, 2, or 3 meaning black, dark gray, light gray, or white);
+Tiles have 3 bits per pixel and are stored in 14 groups of four tiles, each of which decompresses to 128 bytes (two Donut blocks).
+Each group consists of planes 0 and 1 for four tiles (64 bytes) followed by plane 2 for all four tiles (32 bytes) and 32 zero bytes.
+A 0 in plane 2 means this pixel is gray (0, 1, 2, or 3 meaning black,
-1 means it uses a color from the tile's color set.
+dark gray, light gray, or white); 1 means it uses a color from the tile's color set.

 Activities
 ----------